ncalteen-migrations/bitbucket-migrations-issue-ops/README.md

    PROJECT_2_KEY,repo_2_name
    ```

-   > **Note**: You can specify multiple repositories in one issue.
+   > **Note**: Make sure to include the project **key**, not the project name.

 5. In the **Target repository visibility** drop-down menu, select **Private** or
    **Internal**.
 This will set the visibility of the repository once it is
    migrated to GitHub.
+If not selected, this will default to **Private**.

 Once the issue is created, GitHub Actions will validate the input and add a
-comment to the issue summarizing the migration that will take place.
+comment to the issue with instructions on how to perform the migration.

 ## Step 3: Perform a dry-run migration